legobeat/l7-devenv/docs/graphical-applications.md

 ### Launching applications
 #### From the dev-shell

 Provided applications will be launched directly in the VNC server if started from the shell.
-For example:
+For example, to start the graphical IDE VSCodium:

 ```
 $ de
-> firefox
+> codium
 ```

 ### Inside the desktop environment